 Operations management is a complex role that not anyone can fit.
 It doesn't allow for any time-wasting.
 And the margin for error in the job is too small.
-At the same time, a successful operations manager has to be fast and consistent in the work he or she delivers.
+At the same time, a successful operation manager has to be fast and consistent in the work he or she delivers.
 They must be able to make quick, accurate decisions to keep the company moving.
 Because of that: Hiring companies prefer to stick to candidates with the best experience in the role.
 Recruiters want to hire an applicant who can quickly adapt and understand how to operate the business.
 So: In this part of your resume, you'll highlight your operations manager qualifications.
 You must show the relevant experience you have in the job, along with the number of years you've been doing it.
 And… To be more interesting, you'll feature your most successful projects and past achievements.
 You'll also include precise metrics and numbers to support your claims.
 Everything you mention here needs to be in perfect alignment with the job offer.
 You need to understand the company's needs and demonstrate how you are the solution.
 Lastly: You'll include keywords and exact terms the hiring company uses in the job application, then use them to describe your job experience.
 Let's look at some examples.

 Hotel operations manager resume sample

 The responsibilities in this section may seem accurate at first glance.

 But they're way too far from the ideal.

 This example violates the basic rules that make an experience section strong.

 The duties don't show precisely how the candidate was responsible for any of the success in the company.
 There's no clear causality between updating files and helping the business grow.

 The tasks are so basic, and anyone without much experience can handle them.
 They're not specific to any job application, which makes the resume look even more generic.

 Recruiters will think that it was a copy-paste from Google.